cmc-aau/hpc-docs/docs/slurm/request.md

 # Requesting resources and job submission
-There are several ways to request resources and run jobs at different complexity levels through SLURM, but here are the most essential ways for interactive (foreground) and non-interactive (background) use.
+Once you are [logged in](../access.md) to one of the login nodes through SSH, there are several ways to request resources and run jobs at different complexity levels through SLURM, but here are the most essential ways for interactive (foreground) and non-interactive (background) use.
 Generally you need to be acquainted with 3 SLURM job submission commands depending on your needs.
 These are [`srun`](https://slurm.schedmd.com/archive/slurm-23.02.6/srun.html), [`salloc`](https://slurm.schedmd.com/archive/slurm-23.02.6/salloc.html), and [`sbatch`](https://slurm.schedmd.com/archive/slurm-23.02.6/sbatch.html).
-They all share the same options to define trackable resource constraints ("TRES" in SLURM parlor, fx number of CPUs, memory, GPU, etc), time limits, email for job status notifications, and many other things, but their use-cases differ.
+They all share the exact same [options](#most-essential-options) to define trackable resource constraints ("TRES" in SLURM parlor, fx number of CPUs, memory, GPU, etc), time limits, email for job status notifications, and many other things, but are made for different use-cases, which will be described below.

 ## Interactive jobs
 An interactive shell is useful for testing and development purposes where you need resources only for a short time, or to experiment with scripts and workflows on minimal example data before submitting larger jobs using [`sbatch`](#non-interactive-jobs) that will run for much longer in the background instead.
+It's also the only way to run [graphical apps](#graphical-apps-gui).

+???+ Important
+      When using an interactive shell it's important to keep in mind that the allocated resources remain reserved only for you until you `exit` the shell session.
+So don't leave it hanging idle for too long if you know you are not going to actively use it, otherwise other users might have needed the resources in the meantime.
+For the same reasons, it's **not allowed** to use `salloc` or `srun` within an emulated terminal with `screen` or `tmux`, because resources will remain reserved even though nothing is running after commands/scripts have finished.
+It's much better to use [`sbatch`](#non-interactive-jobs) instead.
+As a last resort if you really insist on an interactive session you can append for example `; exit` to the last command you execute to ensure that the job allocation is automatically terminated when the command exits (regardless of exit status).
+Or just use `sbatch`!! :)

+### Using the `salloc` command
-To immediately request and allocate resources (once available) and start an interactive shell session directly on the allocated compute node(s) through SLURM, just type [`salloc`](https://slurm.schedmd.com/archive/slurm-23.02.6/salloc.html):
+To immediately request and allocate resources (once available) and start an **interactive shell** session directly on the allocated compute node(s) through SLURM, just type [`salloc`](https://slurm.schedmd.com/archive/slurm-23.02.6/salloc.html):

 ```
 $ salloc
 ```

-Here SLURM will find a compute node with the default amount of resources available (which is 1CPU, 512MB memory, and a 1-hour time limit) and start the session on the allocated compute node(s) within the requested resource constraints.
+Here SLURM will find a compute node with the default amount of resources available (which is 1CPU, 512MB memory, and a 1-hour time limit at the time of writing) and start the session on the allocated compute node(s) within the requested resource constraints.
 If you need more resources you need to explicitly ask for it, for example:

 ```
 $ salloc --cpus-per-task 2 --mem 4G --time 0-3:00:00